PopularPays/rails_api_interview_practice/README.md

 ## Deliverables

-To submit your project please archive the project folder in a ZIP and email it to `ian@popularpays.com`
+To submit your project please archive the project folder in a ZIP and email it to `ian@popularpays.com` with the subject `Interview Practice Submission - <your name>`